CodeFromAnywhere/react-with-native/modules/string-to-json/README.md

 ## 📄 parseIfJson (exported const)

 if it's a string with a parsable JSON inside, parse it and return the object/array

-## 📄 stringToJson (exported const)

-takes any string, and parses it to JSON

-if you provide (nested) objects, make sure to use the following format:

-key1: value, key2: another value, key3: 9, key4: false, key5: null, key6: { subkey: true, subkey2: 0 }
   </details>